yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 print("Value: \(i.value)") // Crash!!!
 ```

-The idea is to add instance variable to the class and both getter and setter to the class at runtime.
+The idea is to add an instance variable to the class and both getter and setter to the class at runtime.
 We will use the `objc_getAssociatedObject`, `objc_setAssociatedObject` and `class_addMethod` of the Objective-C runtime.

 Let's start with the instance variable: